Göteborgs Rapé

 Its original recipe was created in Gothenburg during the early 19th century.

 History

 Its origins are atypical for Swedish snus brands, as the recipe evolved through trial and error among sailors on merchant ships mooring in the port of Gothenburg.
-Unable to afford high-quality ingredients, these seamen added different spices to their loose smokeless tobacco, hereby creating their personal snus blends.
+Unable to afford high-quality ingredients, these seamen added different spices to their loose smokeless tobacco, thereby creating their personal snus blends.

 A few of these blends were sold locally under 'brand names'.